jrlmx/sourdough/README.md

 An opinionated installer and starter kit for Laravel/Livewire projects with Folio, Volt, and Flux UI Pro integration.

-**Note**: I don't plan to release binaries for this tool, so you'll need to compile it yourself - if you find a compiled version of this project, make sure that you trust the source before installing/using it.
-You're responsible for your own security, use or misuse of this tool.
+**Note**: I do not plan to release precompiled binaries for this tool.
+If you come across a compiled version, please ensure you trust the source before downloading or using it.
+You are solely responsible for your security and any consequences resulting from the use or misuse of this tool.

 ## Overview